matuteiglesias/journal/content/Teaching/2025-06-20_SQL_Syntax_Feedback_and_Relational_Algebra_Clarifi.md

 **🕒 17:50–22:10**
 **🏷️ Labels**: SQL, Relational Algebra, Feedback, Pedagogy, Data Manipulation
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to provide feedback on SQL syntax understanding, clarify relational algebra concepts, and explore SQL and pandas data manipulation techniques.
+The session aimed to provide feedback on SQL syntax understanding, clarify relational algebra concepts, and explore SQL and [[pandas]] data manipulation techniques.

 ### Key Activities:
 - **Feedback on SQL Syntax Understanding:** Provided insights into a student's SQL syntax comprehension, highlighting areas for improvement and suggesting a more concise pedagogical approach.